 Article 53.
 Rights of those interested in the administrative procedure

 "1.
 In addition to the other rights provided for in this Law, those interested in an administrative procedure have the following rights:

-d) Failure to submit data and documents not required by the rules applicable to the procedure in question, which are already in the possession of the public administrations or which have been prepared by them. [...] ”
+d) Not to present data and documents not required by the rules applicable to the procedure in question, which are already in the possession of the public administrations or which have been drawn up by them. [...]"